Type–token distinction

-The type–token distinction is the difference between naming a class (type) of objects and naming the individual instances (tokens) of that class.
-Since each type may be exemplified by multiple tokens, there are generally more tokens than types of an object.
-For example, the sentence "A rose is a rose is a rose" contains three word types: three word tokens of the type a, three word tokens of the type rose, and two word tokens of the type is.
+The type–token distinction is the difference between a type of objects (analogous to a class) and the individual tokens of that type (analogous to instances).
+Since each type may be instantiated by multiple tokens, there are generally more tokens than types of an object.

+For example, the sentence "A rose is a rose is a rose" contains three word types: three word tokens of the type a, two word tokens of the type is, and three word tokens of the type rose.
 The distinction is important in disciplines such as logic, linguistics, metalogic, typography, and computer programming.

 Overview

 The type–token distinction separates types (abstract descriptive concepts) from tokens (objects that instantiate concepts).
-For example, in the sentence "the bicycle is becoming more popular" the word bicycle represents the abstract concept of bicycles, and is thus a type, whereas in the sentence "the bicycle is in the garage", it represents a particular object, and is therefore a token.
+For example, in the sentence "the bicycle is becoming more popular" the word bicycle represents the abstract concept of bicycles and this abstract concept is a type, whereas in the sentence "the bicycle is in the garage", it represents a particular object and this particular object is a token.
 Similarly, the word type 'letter' uses only four letter types: L, E, T and R. Nevertheless, it uses both E and T twice.
 One can say that the word type 'letter' has six letter tokens, with two tokens each of the letter types E and T. Whenever a word type is inscribed, the number of letter tokens created equals the number of letter occurrences in the word type.

 Some logicians consider a word type to be the class of its tokens.
 Other logicians counter that the word type has a permanence and constancy not found in the class of its tokens.
 The type remains the same while the class of its tokens is continually gaining new members and losing old members.

-The distinction in computer programming between classes and objects is related, though in this context, "class" sometimes refers to a set of objects (with class-level attribute or operations) rather than a description of an object in the set, as "type" would.